Combined Master’s Degree and Dietetic Internship

 - Successfully complete all didactic coursework

-- Successfully complete all required supervised experience hours
+- Successfully complete all required supervised practice hours

 - Pass the Rush University Interprofessional course